kvvpa/reading-notes/markdown.md

 * embed images
 ..and much more.

-I want to point out some features I was previously unaware of.
+I want to highlight some features I was previously unaware of.
 I did not know that you can create footnotes[^1].
 I was also surprised to learn about task lists[^2] such as these:

 - [x] Day One of Code 102
 - [ ] Day Two of Code 102